-Eye contact is one of many nervous habits that can show your inner turmoil to others.
-See 14 common nervous habits.
+Eye contact is also an essential interpersonal communication skill.
+People pass a lot of information with simple eye contact than they realize.
+Poor eye contact is also one of the many nervous habits that can show your inner turmoil to others.

 There are only so many ways that we answer other people, and these 3 elements are perfect to keep in your back pocket because they are things literally everyone has.
 They will prompt a personal response from others and perhaps they will share their own HPM.

 It’s a good cheat for when your mind blanks.